 A newspaper story concerned three youths who mugged a retired gentleman in his sixties as he left a London Underground station late at night.
 Unfortunately for them, the job he had recently retired from was thirty years teaching unarmed combat to the SAS.
 His attackers were arrested in hospital.

 Master Lau Kar Leung.
 A veteranactionstar of the Hong Kong Cinema (he is best known for his movies which he made during the 1970s and 1980s for the Shaw Brothers Studio) as well as director and fight choreographer, as well as the grand master and practitioner of Hung Gar style of Kung Fu system (the inspiration for earthbending), which was made famous by Chinese hero Wong Fei-Hung.
 Yes, that Wong Fei-Hung.
 Interestingly, Sifu Lau's father, Lau Cham, was a student of Lam Sai Wing, pupil of the legendary Wong Fei Hung.
-Today, he's in his late 70's and is still very much active in films choreographing fight scenes, and he is well respected from his colleagues and peers.
+Today, he's in his late 70's and is still active in films choreographing fight scenes, and he is well respected from his colleagues and peers.
 His last starring role (as of yet) is in the film Drunken Monkey, and as you can see, he's not mellowing with age.
 (He's almost 70 years old there, for crying out loud!)

 Anko Itosu, one of the founders of modern Karate, took on a much-publicized challenge for a fight between Judo (the Japanese Martial-Art) and Karate (the Okinawan Style) when he was in his late seventies.
 The Japanese were insulted and the Judo champion spent the first few minutes of the fight mocking the old man.
 Itosu threwonepunch, the other guy hit the ground, and then Itosu helped revive the unconscious Judo champion.

 Lu Zijian, reportedly 117 or 118 years old, said to have lived in three centuries, and master of huolong taiyi tai chi.
 The man has aged amazingly well and was known to have mopped the floor with opponents in his youth.
-The man actively started joined all the martial arts contests he could find...at the ripe old age of 86.
+The man actively started joining all the martial arts contests he could find...at the ripe old age of 86.

 Not quite as old as most of these examples, but Bernard Hopkins continues to dominate in boxing at 46.
 Remember one thing, most boxers are considered old and faded by the time they get into their mid-thirties, so in boxing years, Hopkins (or rather Master Hopkins, as most boxing fans are beginning to refer to him now) is absolutely ancient and is still handling guys half his age.
 In fact, in June 2011, Hopkins became the oldest boxer ever to win a major world championship when he defeated Jean Pascal to win the WBC, IBO and The Ring Light Heavyweight belts.